Courseiva

 • D.Microsoft Sentinel workbook

-Why C: Option B is correct because the incident graph visually maps the relationships between alerts, devices, users, and entities.
+Why C: The incident graph visually maps the relationships between alerts, devices, users, and entities, enabling rapid identification of all affected devices and users during a high-priority incident.
 Option A is wrong because advanced hunting is query-based and slower for immediate triage.
-Option C is wrong because action center is for remediation actions.
-Option D is wrong because a workbook is for reporting.
+Option B is wrong because action center is for remediation actions, not for identifying affected assets.
+Option D is wrong because a Microsoft Sentinel workbook is for custom reporting and dashboards, not for real-time incident triage.

 This SC-200 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SC-200 exam.